 Buying or renting a home in Colombia and working with real estate agents in Colombia as an expat can be challenging.
 The real estate market in Colombia operates differently than the real estate markets in the U.S. and other countries.
 And many real estate agents in Colombia don’t speak much English.

-The following list is based on my own experiences with real estate agents over the past seven years in Colombia as I moved to Medellín.
-In addition, this list is based on research and on my discussions with many expats over the past several years that have bought real estate in Colombia.
+The following list is based on my own experiences with real estate agents over the past eight years in Colombia as I moved to Medellín.
+In addition, this list is based on research and on my discussions with many expats over the past several years who have bought real estate in Colombia.
 The following list is in no particular order.

 1. There is no MLS in Colombia

 There is no Multiple Listing Service (MLS) in Colombia.
 So, if you are buying or renting this can make it difficult to find all the properties available in the cities in Colombia.
 And real estate agents may not know about a perfect property for you that is available for sale or rent.
 Not having a MLS can also make it challenging to find comps and understand market prices.

 However, in Medellín the popular website Espacio Urbano is used by many real estate agencies to list properties for sale or rent.
 So, this site can be used by expats to understand market prices in different neighborhoods in Medellín.
 This can help to ensure you aren’t paying too much to buy or rent.

 The bottom line is there is no Multiple Listing Service (MLS) in Colombia.
 So, if you are looking to buy a property it is nearly impossible to know even a majority of the properties available and agents won’t know all properties available.

 2. Most Real Estate Buyers in Colombia are Local

 Foreign buyers of residential real estate in Colombia are very limited.
 It is important to understand this as a foreign buyer.
 Reportedly in Bogotá and Medellín it is estimated that foreign buyers represent less than 1 percent of the property buyers in the market.